MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 ### For Survey or Form template

 1. Enter a card title.
-People will see this on the card-view of the action after it's been posted.
+People will see this on the card-view of the Action after it's been posted.

 2. Enter the question details and choose your answer types.
 You can add questions on a new page.